 Panatelas are generally longer than coronas, are thinner.

 Lonsdales are also longer than coronas, but are thinner than panatelas.

-The second basic category consists of the figurados.
+The second basic cigar types are the figurados.

 Figurados refers to cigars with that are irregular or somehow hand-shaped so that they are not strictly straight.
 The smallest type of figurados is the belicoso cigars, which are known for a larger foot and a smaller, rounded head.